 The share of profits received by a Thai company or a foreign company carrying on business in Thailand from an unincorporated joint venture carrying on business in Thailand is exempt from tax.

-In addition, the following profit sharing from mutual funds are exempt from tax:
+In addition, the following profit sharing from mutual funds is exempt from tax:

-- Profit sharing received from a fixed income mutual fund by both Thai and non-Thai corporate investors from 20 August 2019 onwards.
+- Profit sharing received from a fixed income mutual fund by both Thai and non-Thai corporate investors.

-- Profit sharing derived from an investment in other mutual funds established as juristic persons (excluding property funds) by a Thai company is exempt from tax (100% exemption for a listed company and 50% exemption for a non-listed company).
-This is provided that the Thai company has held the fund units for three months before and after the distribution of the profit sharing.
+- Profit sharing derived from an investment in other mutual funds established as juristic persons (excluding property funds) by a Thai company is exempt from tax (100% exemption for a listed company and 50% exemption for a non-listed company), provided that the Thai company has held the fund units for three months before and after the distribution of the profit sharing.

 Stock dividends are taxable to the recipient as ordinary income.

 Interest is taxable as income on the accrual basis.